magewirephp/magewire/docs/Hydrators.md

 ## API

 ### Lifecycle
-Check if the hydration lifecycle is in an initial or update request
+Check if the hydration lifecycle is in an initial or update request.
 ```php
 public function hydrate(Component $component, RequestInterface $request): void
 {